rosspalmer/Spec-Kit/README.md

 ## Creating USB Tool

-The benefit of the Spec-Kit tool is limited if only ulitized on a single machine, the true purpose of this tool is for use anayzling a large block of unknown computers.
+The benefit of the Spec-Kit tool is limited if only utilized on a single machine, the true purpose of this tool is for use analyzing a large block of unknown computers.
 One method to achieve this is to build a bootable / persistable USB thumbdrive which can used to easily gather specs from many machines.